-The large olefins and alkylated aromatics contributing to the dual-cycle mechanism have a long residence time on the catalysts and are, therefore, available for in situ continuous flow MAS NMR spectroscopy combined with on-line GC analysis of the volatile reaction products [14-19].
-Furthermore, UV/Vis spectroscopy is sensitive for numerous of these hydrocarbon-pool compounds, such as dienes, aromatics, and carbenium ions (see Table 1) [18].
-Therefore, the above-mentioned in situ technique was additionally combined with in situ UV/Vis spectroscopy (see Sections "flow probe 2" and "flow probe 3" via link "In Situ Solid-State NMR Techniques") for studies of the methanol conversion on Broensted acidic zeolite catalysts [16, 18, 19].
+Large olefins and alkylated aromatics contributing to the dual-cycle mechanism have a long residence time in the catalyst pores and cages and, therefore, are available for in situ continuous flow (CF) MAS NMR spectroscopy, combined with on-line gas chromatographic (GC) analysis of the volatile reaction products [14-19].
+Furthermore, UV/Vis spectroscopy is sensitive for numerous of these hydrocarbon-pool compounds, such as dienes, aromatics, and carbenium ions (Table 1) [18].
+Therefore, the above-mentioned in situ technique was additionally combined with in situ UV/Vis spectroscopy (see Sections "flow probe 2" and "flow probe 3", accessible via link "In Situ Solid-State NMR Techniques") for studies of the methanol conversion on Broensted acidic zeolite catalysts [16, 18, 19].

-Band at $\lambda$ /nm Assignment
+Band at λ /nm Assignment

 220-245 Dienes

 254-280 Aromatics and polyalkylaromatics

 270 Phenols

 300-320 Monoenylic carbenium ions

 345-380 Dienylic carbenium ions

 400-410 Polycyclic aromatics

 430-470 Trienylic carbenium ions